PATRIC3/p3_docs/docroot/user_guides/services/taxonomic_classification_service.md

 ## Options
 ![Taxonomic Classification Input Form](../images/taxonomic_classification_input_form.png)

-WORK IN PROGRESS - GOT TO HERE

-## Start with
+## Start With
 The service can accept either read files or assembled contigs.
-If the "Read Files" option is selected, the Assembly Service will be invoked automatically to assemble the reads into contigs before invoking the Annotation Service.
-If the "Assembled Contigs" option is chosen, the Annotation Service will automatically be invoked, bypassing the Assembly Service.
+If the "Read File" option is selected, the form will provide controls to allow input of read files or SRA accession numbers.
+If the "Assembled Contigs" option is selected, the form will change to allow input of a contig file.

-## Read Input File
+## Input File
 Depending on the option chosen above (Read File or Assembled Contigs), the Input File section will request read files or assembled contigs, respectively.

+WORK IN PROGRESS - GOT TO HERE

 ### Paired read library
 **Read File 1 & 2:**  Many paired read libraries are given as file pairs, with each file containing half of each read pair.
 Paired read files are expected to be sorted such that each read in a pair occurs in the same Nth position as its mate in their respective files.
 These files are specified as READ FILE 1 and READ FILE 2.
 For a given file pair, the selection of which file is READ 1 and which is READ 2 does not matter.